amsyarasyiq/wintry/README.md

 > **This project is a work in progress!** Technical support is limited.
 While you are free to use this mod, expect potential bugs and incomplete features.
 Use at your own discretion.

 # **wintry**
-Yet another Discord mobile mod, inspired by Vencord.
+Make your Discord cooler, literally.

 ## Features
 - Built-in plugins: